WebReflection/flatted/README.md

 ### Why not CircularJSON ?
-If approved b y the community, this project will be the core of [CircularJSON](https://github.com/WebReflection/circular-json/#circularjson) V2.
+If approved by the community, this project will be the core of [CircularJSON](https://github.com/WebReflection/circular-json/#circularjson) V2.

 The main reasons for having this software a part are: